 The Nurse Midwife and Family Nurse Practitioner curriculum combines the Primary Care Family Nurse Practitioner and the Nurse Midwife programs, allowing students to sit for certification exams in both of these areas upon full program completion.
 The program is based on an understanding of health sciences theory and clinical preparation that shapes knowledge, judgment, and skills necessary to provide primary health care to individuals across the lifespan, including during pregnancy and childbirth and from infancy to old age.
 With a strong emphasis on health promotion, our program focuses on the development of healthy behaviors as they pertain to diverse groups at different developmental stages.

-The primary benefit of the Nurse Midwife and Family Nurse Practitioner dual program is that it broadens the scope of practice beyond that of a Primary Care Family Nurse Practitioner (FNP) or a Nurse Midwife (NM) alone.
+The primary benefit of the Nurse Midwife and Family Nurse Practitioner dual program is that it broadens the scope of practice beyond that of a Primary Care Family Nurse Practitioner (FNP) or a Nurse Midwife alone.
 The program combines the core strengths of the FNP and NM programs to prepare culturally competent practitioners who provide the full range of primary care across all stages in a person’s life.
 This includes women’s healthcare such as pregnancy, childbirth, the post-partum period, care of the newborn, and the family planning and gynecologic needs of women as well as caring for the rest of the family members through the provision of well care to children and adults and the diagnosis and management of common acute and chronic health problems.
-Because of the comprehensive scope of the program, Family Nurse Midwives often practice in rural or international locations where access to medical and healthcare resources may be limited.
+Because of the comprehensive scope of the program, individuals who graduate from the dual program and successfully complete both board certifications often practice in rural or international locations using this broad scope of practice across all patient populations.

 “The Michigan Difference” in Midwifery

 World-Class Faculty Leaders in Education, Research, and Practice